chauhan-akash/algorithm_specialization_stanford/README.md

  - Karatsuba algorithm for large integer multiplication
  - Counting inversions in an array using merge sort algorithm
  - Quicksort algorithm with first, last, random and middle element as pivots
+ - Karger's algorithm to calculate the min cut for a graph